 Once the device is powered it goes through the following startup sequence:

-- Reset switch is checked and if it is pressed then the Software failsafe recovery procedure is entered. - Routing matrix is initialized to Preset 0 state (defaults to source 1 connected to all destinations). - The button control panel is initialized and buttons are illuminated to show the initial routing status.
+- Reset switch is checked and if it is pressed then the Software failsafe recovery procedure is entered. - Routing matrix is initialized to Preset 0 state (defaults to source 1 connected to all destinations).

-1.3 Front Panel Button Interface
+1.3 Front Status Panel